shlomibendavid/helm-charts/README.md

 [Helm](https://helm.sh) must be installed to use the charts.\
 Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.

-Add `shlomibendavid` repo
+Add the helm repo

 ```console
 helm repo add shlomibendavid https://shlomibendavid.github.io/helm-charts
 ```

-To see all the charts in `shlomibendavid` repo
+To see all the charts in the repo

 ```console
 helm search repo shlomibendavid